ram-patro/tool_multiclass_CC/readme.txt

 This toolbox is implemented by Ramnarayan Patro (Scholar IIIT, Bhubaneswar)

-This is an implementation of the paper "Conditional Classifier- A new approach" submitted to journal "MDPI-DATA", which is awaited for approval.
+This is an implementation of the paper "Conditional Classifier- A new approach" submitted to journal "Knowledge-Based Systems, Elsevier", which is awaited for approval.

 Authors : Ramnarayan Patro, Subhashree Subudhi,
 	  Dr. Pradyut Kumar Biswal (IIIT Bhubaneswar, India)